NotSoFearfulSymmetry/dAndDCharacterStorage/projectPlan.md

 ## Week 7

-Populate database with three characters (one player-exclusive, one GM-exclusive, one shared between player and GM).
+Populate database with at least one sample character.

 ## Week 8